-Education Expenses (Easton & R9): Actual operating and capital expenses for Samuel Staples Elementary School, Hellen Keller Middle School and the portion of the Region 9 School District budget allocated to Easton.
+Education Expenditures (Easton & R9): Actual operating and capital expenditures for Samuel Staples Elementary School, Hellen Keller Middle School and the portion of the Region 9 School District budget allocated to Easton.
 The data comes from the Required Supplementary Information section (RSI-9) of the Town's Financial Report.

-Other Town Expenses: All other actual town expenses (Police, Fire, Public Works, Parks & Rec, etc.) The data comes from the Required Supplementary Information section (RSI-9) of the Town Financial Report.
+Other Town Expenditures: All other actual town expenditures (Police, Fire, Public Works, Parks & Rec, etc.) The data comes from the Required Supplementary Information section (RSI-9) of the Town Financial Report.